 You might want to run each of the templates one time to determine which ones you think will be most useful to you.
-Later in the section entitled "Creating a Document template," you find out how to modify them to your heart's content.
-Right now, I want to point out three of my favorites that you might want to focus on.
-These three document templates are listed for you right up there on ACT!'s Write menu because you'll probably use these three templates the most often.
+Later in the section entitled "Creating a Document Template," you find out how to modify them to your heart's content.
+Right now, I want to point out two of my favorites that you might want to focus on.
+These two document templates are listed for you on ACT!'s Write menu because you'll probably use these two templates the most often.

-- ► E-mail Message: The E-mail Message template is based on a template with the crazy-sounding file name of emailbody.adt.
-Because you'll probably be sending a lot of e-mail using ACT!, you'll want to polish up this template.
-The emailbody.adt template pops up when you choose Write E-Mail Message from any of the ACT! windows or when you click a contact's e-mail address. - Letter: The Letter (Letter.adt) template is a great template to use when you need to create a letter on the fly to one of your contacts.
+Letter: The Letter (Letter.adt) template is a great template to use when you need to create a letter on the fly to one of your contacts.
 It automatically dates a letter and addresses it to your current contact.
 It even includes your name, company, and title on the bottom (the closing).
 All you need to do is fill in the body of the letter and stick on the stamp!
-You can also use this template as boilerplate for creating the rest of your form letters. - Fax Cover Page: If you feel that you have no need for ACT!'s fax cover page because you already created something rather spiffy using Word, you can convert that Word document into an ACT! template to have ACT! automatically fill in all the necessary fields for you.
-Use the Fax Cover Page.adt template for this.
+You can also use this template as a boiler-plate for creating the rest of your form letters.

+✓ Fax Cover Page: If you feel that you have no need for ACT!'s fax cover page because you already created something rather spiffy with Word, you can convert that Word document into an ACT! template to have ACT! automatically fill in all the necessary fields for you.
+You'll want to name that template Fax Cover Page.adt and replace the current Fax Cover Page.adt template.